advanced-security/codeql-qtil/README.md

  - `Qtil::Unary<int>::Ret<string>::pred/1`: A predicate with one int parameter and a string result.
  - `Qtil::Binary<int, string>::pred/2`: A predicate with two parameters, an int and a string, and no result.
- - `Binary<int, string>::Ret<int>::pred/2`: A predicate with two parameters, an int and a string, and an int result.
+ - `Qtil::Binary<int, string>::Ret<int>::pred/2`: A predicate with two parameters, an int and a string, and an int result.
  - etc., for `Ternary`, `Quaternary`, and up to `Quinary` predicates.

 **SignatureTypes.qll** contains various baseline signature types to aid in writing correct